Content updates

 - the person using violence has a history of incarceration for breach of a domestic violence order, physical assault, grievous bodily harm, torture or deprivation of liberty

-- the person using violence has a history of breaches of domestic violence orders—failure to comply with a domestic violence order
+- the person using violence has a history of breaches of domestic violence orders, failure to comply with a domestic violence order

 - there are previous or current threats by the person using violence to kill the person experiencing violence, a child, other family member or pets

-- the person using violence has access to or possession of a firearm
+- the person using violence has access to or possession of a firearm or has threatened to use an item as a weapon

-- the person using violence has a history of stalking or obsessive or jealous behaviour
+- the person using violence has a history of stalking or obsessive or jealous behaviour including technology-facilitated surveillance

 Attention